longbow33/predCool/README.md

   - [ ] first see the data to ensure it is useful

+- Similar to end to end approach: is just the next data point of interest ?

+  - control just acts from one point to another

+  - reduce computing time

+  - no, if fluid flow is sluggish you have to plan ahead more

+  - yes, predictions are too fickle to trust them, maybe adjust training to make points in the nearer future more reliable ?

 ### Data Normalisation

 - [ ] View minimum and maximum values of data

   | Att   | Min     | Max    | ChosenMin | ChosenMax |
   | ----- | ------- | ------ | --------- | --------- |